strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 These will be automatically propagated into the `status` section of the Kubernetes service.
 Strimzi will read it from there and use it to configure the advertised address in the Kafka brokers.
 When available, Strimzi currently always prefers the DNS name over the IP address.
-The reason is that the IP addresses are often volatile while the DNS name is fixes for the whole lifetime of the load balancer (this applies at least to Amazon AWS ELB load balancers).
+The reason is that the IP addresses are often volatile while the DNS name is fixed for the whole lifetime of the load balancer (this applies at least to Amazon AWS ELB load balancers).
 But if the load balancer has only an IP address, Strimzi will of course use it.

 As a user, you should always use the bootstrap load balancer address for the initial connection.
-You can get the address form the `status` section with following command (replace `my-cluster` with the name of your cluster):
+You can get the address from the `status` section with following command (replace `my-cluster` with the name of your cluster):

 ```
 kubectl get service my-cluster-kafka-external-bootstrap -o=jsonpath='{.status.loadBalancer.ingress[0].hostname}{"\n"}'